Mantix/perfect-content-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/perfect-content/` directory
+1. Upload the plugin files to `/wp-content/plugins/perfect-content-connector/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Perfect Content to configure your API settings
+3. Go to Settings > Perfect Content Connector to configure your API settings
 4. Copy the API endpoint and key to your Perfect Content dashboard

 == Frequently Asked Questions ==